kailash-manasarovar/statement/docs/timeline/2024/november.md

 ## Drugs hair test

-- I spoke to a nurse at the Royal London Hospital in Whitechapel who was looking after my dad when he came in.
+- I speak to a nurse at the Royal London Hospital in Whitechapel.
-- She explained to me they were worried about the paralysis in his leg and were lowering the epidural medicine because of it.
+- She was from South African and had been looking after my dad when he came in.
 - I told her I had been drugged and poisoned in my apartment in Spain over many months.
+- I explained it as a domestic violence situation because I figure that's the only way I can describe what's been happening to me that people will be able to understand.
+- She advises me to leave the man (I'd explained that a man - Domingo - and his family were targeting me).
+- I tell her I live on my own.
+- She's shocked.
-- She suggested I phone the police and maybe get a drugs and poisons test.
+- She suggests I phone the police and maybe get a drugs and poisons test.
-- I phone the police and explain I was being poisoned at my home in Dénia, Spain.
+- I phone the police and explain I was being poisoned at my home in Dénia, Spain, until just a few days ago.
 - I tell them I believe the poisoners intended to murder me, but didn't manage it, and I'm suffering the effects of those poisons.
-- They suggest I contact a third-party drugs test service.
+- They suggest I contact a third-party drugs testing service.
 - They explain it's the kind of service they send criminals, or suspected criminals, to for evidential purposes to comply with the courts.
 - I look for a service online and find a company called [AlphaBiolabs](https://www.alphabiolabs.co.uk/).
 - I set up an appointment in Wembley at the medical centre in Chaplin Road where they perform testing.